Unique & Small Souvenirs from Japan

 Shrine Objects

 If you don’t want omamori, shrines usually also sell other souvenirs.
-I got this cute ceramic fox from a shrine in Kyoto, which had a fortune inside.
+For instance, I got this cute ceramic fox from a shrine in Kyoto, which had a fortune inside.

 Hand Towel